Aldrian/4DV611-client/README.md

 - Some UI enhancement, design updates and app personalization.
 - Rework the keyboard hiding on the setting/email page in a sexier way.
 - Filter the event, only showing the upcoming events if it is not done on the backend.
+- A visual feedback on email adding - removal and also on racetrack subscriptions.

 ## More gulp tasks